 So here’s the scenario based on many of our Formstack users form usage…

 You are creating a registration or order form.
 First, you want people to be able to “Pay Now” or “Pay Later” (invoice through Freshbooks).
 Then, you want to give them the option to pay by “Check/Cash” via mail or at the door, by “Credit Card” on-form, or via “PayPal (Account Transfer or Credit Card via PayPal Gateway)” (<– redirect).

 And here’s how we set it up…

 Create a field asking individuals if they want to “Pay Now” or “Pay Later (Invoice)”.
-I recommend using either a Select List or Radio Button for this field, but you can also use a Checkbox field.
+I recommend using either a Dropdown List or Radio Button for this field, but you can also use a Checkbox field.
 I will be using Radio Button fields.
 Make this field required since other fields are dependent upon a selection.
 It would look something like this:

 Create a payment method field to determine payment type.
 Also make this field required and set conditional logic (Logic tab inside the field) on it to only show if “When would you like to pay?” is “Pay Now”.
 This field would look something like this:

 Create four Description Area Fields to provide further explanation of the above options and apply Conditional Logic to them →